danirus/sphinx-nefertiti/README.md

 <p align="center"><img align="center" width="315" height="417" src="docs/source/_static/img/index-filtering-1.png"></p>

 By default the **index** shows the content folded.
 Opening or closing items is remembered while browsing the documentation.
 To quickly find items use the input filter.
-The filter will display items that could be unvisible within a folded item.
+The filter will display items that could be invisible within a folded item.
 When the user types in the input field, let us say `fo`, the index gets filtered with all the entries that match those two characters.
 So the index will display three matches: `Fonts`, `Footer links` and `Footnotes`.
 Those three entries were all folded within their sections:

 <p align="center"><img align="center" width="315" height="333" src="docs/source/_static/img/index-filtering-2.png"></p>